 - how do I translate all of this for my children?

 - How will I cope if I am shunned, ostracized?
-If all my friends, and even my family, are so shocked, horrified and disapproving that they withdraw their love and support?
+If all my friends, and even my family, are so shocked, horrified, and disapproving, they withdraw their love and support?
 It was an unwarranted fear.
-I have sterling family and friends…my fear pointed to hang-ups I still had to heal; to the fear of abandonment, betrayal and not-good-enough embedded in my thinking.
+I have sterling family and friends.
+My fear pointed to hang-ups I still had to heal.
+The fear of abandonment, betrayal, and not-good-enough embedded in my thinking.